 Community Development and Partnerships OfficerChristina joined the Traveller Movement in 2017 as a community development intern.
 She is an Irish Traveller and a mother of 2 children.
 She is passionate about delivering training to schools and helping GRT children get the right education they need.
 She is also very interested in helping women who may be victims to domestic violence and helping to advocate for their needs.
 She is a member of the Women’s Empowerment Network.
 She really enjoys working at The Traveller Movement and being part of fighting the issues GRT communities face.

 Sabrina joined the Traveller Movement in 2010 initially working on implementing the PQASSO Quality Mark.
 Sabrina comes from the background in the voluntary sector, gaining many years of experience in administration, event planning, volunteer management, frontline work and Elders Day Care Work.
 Sabrina is passionate about supporting people with mental health needs and has achieved her Mental Health Initial Response Certificate.
 In Sabrina’s own time, she loves spending time with her family, taking trips to tattoo conventions, judo competitions, drawing and writing poetry.

 Patricia StapletonPolicy Manager

 Patricia initially joined the Traveller Movement as Partnerships Manager in September 2017.
-Since then, Patricia has become the Policy Manager since April 2019.
-Patricia also oversees TM’s Education and Advocacy project.
+Patricia has become the Policy Manager since April 2019, and also oversees TM’s Education and Advocacy project.
 Before joining TM Patricia worked for a migrant rights NGO in Ireland and then for a variety of NGOs in the UK.
-Patricia has completed a PhD in Applied Social Studies where she examined the long term outcomes for victims of human trafficking in Ireland.
+Patricia completed a PhD in Applied Social Studies where she examined the long term outcomes for victims of human trafficking in Ireland.
 Patricia is passionate about promoting the human rights of marginalised groups in society.
 In her spare time she enjoys going to the cinema, meeting friends and exploring London.